 - Convenient collaborative editing;

-- Comprehensive search function;
+- Comprehensive search function in your notes;

 - End-to-end encryption and password protection for notes.

-- Limited text editing ability;
+- Limited text editing ability for your notes;

 - Lack of drawing tools;

 - A great number of features doesn’t create a smooth workflow.
 Many features are just out of place and aren’t used by newcomers or experienced users;

 - Somewhat complicated interface.